 Laugh-out-loud funny, achingly relatable, but with a heart of gold, and warmth running through every page.
 This is the perfect read for anyone who has way too many balls in the air!
 The novel may or may not have been inspired by real life…

-The Juggle was published on the 11th of February 2021 and is available to order from the following retailers:
+The Juggle is currently available to purchase from the following retailers:

 ‘It’s just a phase,’ they said.
 ‘These are the happiest years of your life,’ they said…